Interaction of Autonomous and Manually Controlled Vehicles Multiscenario Vehicle Interaction Dataset: Dataset Analysis

-\subsubsection{Unsupervised Trajectory Segmentation And Clustering}
+To demonstrate the IAMCV dataset, serves as a versatile tool with practical applications, two compelling use cases are presented next.
+In the first instance, we successfully implemented unsupervised trajectory clustering, showcasing the dataset's utility in understanding and categorizing vehicle movements without the need for labeled training data.
+In a second application, IAMCV proved instrumental in camera calibration.
+Leveraging the diverse scenarios and sensor data provided by the dataset, we achieved precise calibration, crucial for accurate perception and object localization.

+\subsubsection{Unsupervised trajectory segmentation and clustering}

-An unsupervised algorithm for segmenting and clustering trajectories demonstrates the dataset's utility to categorize vehicle movements without relying on labeled training data.
-Relying on \cite{Bender2015} we undertook the segmentation of recorded trajectories, followed by the clustering of resulting segments into distinct categories associated with the vehicle's dynamics, including braking, turning, and accelerating/decelerating.
-This involved the utilization of a Bayesian model-based sequence segmentation (BMOSS) algorithm for the initial segmentation and an extended latent Dirichlet allocation model (LDA) for subsequent clustering.
-Examination of line and trajectory plots enabled the derivation of the corresponding driving actions for each cluster.
+In this application, we tried to segment the recorded trajectories and then cluster the resulting segments into different categories related to the dynamic of the vehicle: braking, turning, accelerating/decelerating.
+This was accomplished by first segmenting the data using a Bayesian model-based sequence segmentation (BMOSS) algorithm and then clustering the segments by employing an extended latent Dirichlet allocation model (LDA).
+By investigating line- and trajectory plots, the respective driving action was then derived for each cluster.
+The method was adapted from \cite{Bender2015}.\\